 There has been limited progress to date on the priority actions outlined in the Final Advice.
-A new National Children's Mental Health and Wellbeing Strategy and
+A new National Children's Mental Health and Wellbeing Strategy and several budget announcements commit to earlier supports for children, but it is unclear how these specifically address priorities of the Final Advice.

 Funding has been committed to a trial a Distress Brief Intervention Trial.
-To date, not all jurisdictions have agreed to progress a trial under bilateral agreements.
+To date, only three jurisdictions have agreed to progress a trial under bilateral agreements (NSW, Victoria and Queensland).
 More is required to implement and evaluate a range of interventions that support people through transitions that may occur at a point of distress.